CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 For now, the only reason to care about speed is to know what speed to attempt next and possibly bragging rights.

-Unless stated, speed is the fastest you can record new material and be able to read it 100% accurately.
-There is no standard duration.

 Your school, testing agency, or professional association will clearly define the rules for accuracy, duration, and type of material.
 They will have sample dictations to practice with.
 Check with them early enough that you have time to meet their standards.
 Some even offer proctored practice exams so you can become familiar with the entire testing process.

 **Counting Words.** Gregg says 1 word is 1.4 syllables.
 Pitman says a word is a word.
 German shorthands count syllables, not words.
 (You'll know why if you speak German.)
 I don't know what different text reader programs use.
 For now, while speed is just a setting on your computer, use that.

 **Accuracy.** Most professions care only about the transcript, not the shorthand.
 The only exception I found was UK Journalists, whose shorthand notes are sometimes used as legal evidence.
 Even then, the shorthand does not have to be perfect.
 It just has to support the transcript.
 Most teachers say a transcript that is 95% accurate passes.
 This includes formatting and typing accuracy.
 Professions, however, expect closer to perfection.

 Work on increasing your top speed at 95% accuracy.
-That will increase your speed at 100% accuracy will also increase faster than working at slower speeds.
+That will increase your speed at 100% accuracy faster than working at slower speeds.

 **Amount of Preparation.** Only your speed for unprepared material matters to your employer.
+Before that?
+Writing a page filled with "look up rules" is a waste of time.

 **Length of passage.** Speed goes down as length increases.
-Eventually you will write at close to the same speed for 1 minute as for 5, but not yet.
+Eventually you will write at close to the same speed for 5 minutes as for 1, but not yet.

 **Steady vs Burst and Pause.** For now, take steady dictation.
 Practice with bursts and pauses once you reach 5 minute duration and close to professional speeds.